-Depending on what type of drug you are using, how long you’ve been using and what type of tolerance level your body has reached, withdrawals can start within a few hours or days and extend over weeks or months.
-Some common withdrawal symptoms include:
+Depending on what type of drug you are using, how long you’ve been using and what type of tolerance level your body has reached, drug withdrawals can start within a few hours or days and extend over weeks or months.
+Some common drug withdrawals include:

 - Aches and muscle pains throughout the body

 - Anxiety, irritability and depression

 - Problems with memory and concentration

 - Irregular heartbeat or changes in blood pressure

 - Nausea and other digestive disorder